How to keep a healthy digestive system and lose 15 pounds of belly fat

 Fascinating right?
 You are a miracle being but this means that if one digestive cog is out of alignment then every digestive cog is out of alignment.

-This is the reason for the complexity of your digestive health but also accounts for the simplicity of regaining your digestive health if you know how to realign all the cogs in your digestive wheel.
+This is the reason for the complexity of your digestive health.
+But it also accounts for the simplicity of regaining a healthy digestive system if you know how to realign all the cogs in your digestive wheel.

 Function of your digestive tract